“For a community to be whole and healthy, it must be based on people’s love and concern for each other.” Millard Fuller

 1) Simplicity – Living simple lives in the present moment.
 We are living in fast-paced, distracting, chaotic times.
 It is increasingly easy, and hazardous, to lose our bearings in the modern world.
 We aspire to live simply, and slowly, in a supportive community that helps us stay focused on what matters most.

 2) Ecological – Living in harmony with nature.
 We strive to live more sustainably by embracing permaculture principles.
 We pursue renewable energy, green building methods, the reduction of waste, compassionate consumption, and other methods of treading lightly on our planet.

 3) Inclusion – We value and embrace inclusion.
 We are non-sectarian and deeply respect the many different cultural and lifestyle traditions.
 Our common thread is our commitment to cultivating an awareness of the divine in all things.
 We are open to everyone who shares this respect and see strength in diversity.

 1) Participatory process.
 Residents participate in the design and management of the community, help prepare common meals, and together solve problems and develop policies for the community.

 2) Common facilities.
-Common facilities and open spaces are designed for optional daily use, are an integral part of the community, and are supplemental to the individual residences.
+Common facilities and open spaces would be designed for optional daily use, are an integral part of the community, and are supplemental to the individual residences.

 4) No shared community economy.
-Currently, the community is not a source of income for its members and typically work done by anyone will be considered that member’s contribution to the shared responsibilities.
+Currently, the community would not be a source of income for its members and typically work done by anyone will be considered that member’s contribution to the shared responsibilities.